EllaBrands/stanDev/Prior-Choice-Recommendations.md

   Also "On the Hyperprior Choice for the Global Shrinkage Parameter in the Horseshoe Prior" by Juho Piironen and Aki Vehtari.  https://arxiv.org/abs/1610.05559

-  We want to compare this horseshoe or HS implementation in rstarm to lasso and glmnet
+  We want to compare this horseshoe or HS implementation in rstanarm to lasso and glmnet

 # Prior for degrees of freedom in Student's t distribution